tobiasandersen/yep/README.md

 All client code lives inside the /app directory.
 During development, Webpack is used to serve javascript and css as separate bundles on port 9000.
 The javascript bundle essentially concist of a React.js app, that on load gets injected into `<div id="root"></div>`.
 This allows Webpack to automatically, and continuously, update the app with changes – which greatly improves the DX (developer experience).

 ### Running the app
-Make you've started the backend server (see above) and that node and npm is installed, then cd into /app and:
+Make sure you've started the backend server (see above) and that node and npm is installed, then cd into /app and:

 1. Run: `npm install` (this might take a while)
 2. Run: `npm start`